Magellium/osmreplicationtrees/README.md

 A daily updated root parent area `.osm.pbf` file available on your server will be necessary.

-Because it's not recommended to download it every day from a data provider (as Planet OSM, Geofabrik or another), it's better to download it once from an OSM data provider and keep it up-to-date thanks to Osmosis.
+Because it's not recommended to download it every day from a data provider (as Planet OSM, Geofabrik or another), it's better to download it once from an OSM data provider and keep it up-to-date thanks to Osmosis and Osmium.
 Consequently your root parent area must respect two requirements:

 * a corresponding `.osm.pbf` file is available somewhere (`$RPA_OSM_FILE_DOWNLOAD_URL` in `./conf/config`)
 * a corresponding daily replication tree is available somewhere (`$RPA_RT_URL` in `./conf/config`)

 Latest available RPA `.osm.pbf` file is not necessary up-to-date (for instance if your RPA is `planet.osm.pbf` from Planet OSM, it's updated only once per week).
-Be sure that `$RPA_INITIAL_DAYS_OF_DELAY` corresponds to the number of day between the latest available `state.txt` file and your `planet.osm.pbf` timestamp (add 1 day to be sure).
+Be sure that `$RPA_INITIAL_DAYS_OF_DELAY` corresponds to the number of day between two consecutive updates (e.g. 7 days for last example).

 #### Child areas POLY file(s)